kayjtea/yeoman-angular-haml/README.md

 # Yeoman-Angular-Haml

-This see project uses Yeoman with Angular and HAML.
+This seed project uses Yeoman with Angular and HAML.
 It's just 'yo angular' with CoffeeScript and HAML instead of JavaScript and HTML.

 ## Assumptions